 Occasionally you may see a hen will become a bit of a stargazer.
-No – she won’t be spending time in her garden with a telescope but she will contort her head and bend her head right over her back rather like hen doing her daily yoga.
+No – she won’t be spending time in her garden with a telescope, but she will contort and bend her head right over her back rather like she’s doing her daily yoga.
+However, your hen isn’t indulging in a spot of downward dog – she actually has something called wry neck.

-The technical name for it is Torticollis but we also call the condition Wry Neck, Crook Neck or Stargazing.
-The cause is not totally known in hens but has been narrowed down to a Vitamin E deficiency, or fungal infection.
-It is more common in newly hatched caged birds – finches and Love birds are especially susceptible and in these cases, the condition may be due to poor positioning inside the egg.
+The technical name for it is Torticollis but we also call the condition wry neck, crook neck or stargazing.
+The cause is not totally known in hens but has been narrowed down to a Vitamin D deficiency, or fungal infection.
+It is more common in newly hatched caged birds – finches and love birds are especially susceptible and in these cases the condition may be due to poor positioning inside the egg.

-If you notice that your hen is having difficulty standing or her neck twists and it looks like she’s permanently looking upwards, they’ve likely developed Wry Neck.
-The good news you’d like to hear is that it is easily treated…
+If you notice that your hen is having difficulty standing, or that her neck twists and it looks like she’s permanently looking upwards, they’ve likely developed wry neck.
+We understand it can be distressing to see a bird like this, but the good news is your hen can live a perfectly happy and healthy life even with wry neck.
+The even better news is that it can be treated…